 This leads to a complex analysis that involves using the probability of failure of the protective and protected devices and other information to determine how we can make the system safer.

-The process of analysing all these concepts in detail to use them to design our maintenance strategy is called Failure Mode and Effect Analysis (FMEA) which is frequently mentioned but not always fully understood.
+The process of analyzing all these concepts in detail to use them to design our maintenance strategy is called Failure Mode and Effect Analysis (FMEA) which is frequently mentioned but not always fully understood.

 As mentioned before, it is important to choose the right level of analysis.
 An FMEA can include between 3,000 and 10,000 failure modes with their correspondent effects and consequences.